themejunkie/scroll-top/readme.txt

 === Scroll Top ===
 Contributors: satrya, themephe
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=D7VPMAPHA98LW
-Tags:
-Requires at least: 3.6
+Tags: scroll top, back to top, button, to top, jquery, scroll to top Requires at least: 3.6
 Tested up to: 3.8.1
 Stable tag: 0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Automaticlly adds a flexible Scroll to Top button to your WordPress website.
-You can choose color you like, choose Icon Font or just a plain text and much more.
+You can choose color you like, Icon Font or plain text and much more.

 == Description ==